-If you've ever had a piece of juicy-on-the-outside, crispy-on-the-inside Southern fried chicken, you know how heavenly it can be!
-Learn how to make it at home with these fried chicken tips from a professional chef.
+If you've ever had a piece of crispy-on-the-outside, juicy-on-the-inside Southern fried chicken, you know how heavenly it can be!
+Learn how to master making fried chicken at home with these tips from a professional chef.

-When choosing the right fryer oil, consider something called the smoke point: the temperature at which the oil begins to break down and smoke, making the foods cooked in it taste off.
+When choosing the best oil for frying, consider something called the smoke point: the temperature at which the oil begins to break down and smoke, making the foods cooked in it taste off.
 Lard is my favorite cooking oil for infusing the chicken with extra flavor, but you could also use neutral-tasting canola oil or peanut oil.

 The best way to ensure the breading will stay on the chicken is to double down on the flour.
 This creates a super thick, extra crispy coating on your chicken.
-After dredging the chicken in seasoned flour like this, dip it into an egg wash and place it back into the flour.
-Then, repeat the process, dipping it into the eggs before finishing in the flour once again.
+After dredging the chicken in seasoned flour, dip it into an egg wash and place it back into the flour.
+Then, repeat the process, dipping it into the egg before finishing in the flour once again.
 Your fingers will get extra clumpy, but it’s worth it!

 After you’ve finished frying the first batch of chicken, don’t let it get cold and soggy sitting on a pile of paper towels.
-Hold it hot in a 250°F oven!
-Placing the chicken on an oven-proof cooling rack set inside a quality baking sheet is the best way to keep the chicken from getting soggy.
+Keep it in a 250°F oven!
+Placing the fried chicken on an ovenproof cooling rack set inside a quality baking sheet is the best way to keep the coating from getting soggy.

 One of the most common frying mistakes is overcrowding the pan.
 When you add too many pieces at once, the temperature drops and you’ll end up with soggy breading.
 It stinks to have to fry multiple batches of chicken, but you have to if you want chicken that’s crispy and crunchy.

-You can save a ton of money by breaking the chicken down yourself.
+You can save a ton of money by cutting up a whole chicken.
 Not only that, but you’ll get a nice assortment of white and dark meat on your fried chicken platter.
-It’s easy; we’ll show you how.

 All good things take time, including fried chicken.
 Take the time to brine the chicken overnight, then be patient as the chicken fries in the hot oil.
 Don’t be tempted to crank up the heat—that’s a great way to burn the coating without cooking the chicken all the way through.